magicono43/DFU-Mod_Physical-Combat-And-Armor-Overhaul/README.md

 -Minor change to the hit-odds of some of the body parts.
 Feet are now more likely to be hit than the head, and legs are more likely to be hit than the hands.

-WHAT DOES THIS MOD CHANGE AND WHY?
+WHAT DOES THIS MOD CHANGE AND WHY?:

 Armor has been changed from having the D&D "Armor Class" rule-set, where better armor would give the wearer a better AC, which would make them harder to hit.
 This mod changes this entire system, now better armor now instead REDUCES how much damage is taken when hit by a physical attack.
 Similar to more modern Elder Scrolls games, such as Oblivion, this has more detail than that system though.